kocherlab/naps/docs/install.rst

 GitHub
 ******

-If you are interested in following the development of ``naps-track``, you may want to install the latest development version of ``naps-track`` directly from the `GitHub repository <htto://github.com/kocherlab/naps-track>`_.
+If you are interested in following the development of ``naps``, you may want to install the latest development version of ``naps-track`` directly from the `GitHub repository <htto://github.com/kocherlab/naps-track>`_.

+To do that, do the following:

 1. Ensure git is installed: